All Episodes

 But that would be enough to remove Speaker McCarthy, which would be historic.

-Um and uh it's unprecedented.
+And it's unprecedented.

 The House will have removed the Speaker of the House for the first time in history.

-Non lethal self defense for you and your family.
+Non-lethal self-defense for you and your family.

 God forbid, what if?